nltk/nltk/CONTRIBUTING.md

   [GitHub issue system](https://github.com/nltk/nltk/issues));
 - Run all tests before pushing (just execute `tox`) so you will know if your changes broke something;
-- Try to write both Python 2 and Python3-friendly code so won't be a pain for us to support both versions.

 See also our [developer's
 guide](https://github.com/nltk/nltk/wiki/Developers-Guide).